-So, did have you made any New Years resolutions?
+So, did you make any New Years’ resolutions?
 Reportedly, half of us do that.
-Here we are, only hours into the 2021, and how are you doing?
+Here we are, only hours into 2022, and how are you doing?

-Before you answer, let me promise you that if you’re struggling or have already fallen off the wagon—it’s not your fault.
+Before you answer, let me promise you that it’s not your fault if you’re struggling or have already fallen off the wagon.
 It was bound to happen!
 You’re not a loser and failure does not define you.

 There is a scientific reason for this fail rate that once we understand, we’ll be able to keep our resolutions long enough to make them stick.

 The bottom line is that our brains cannot handle New Year’s resolutions.
 No seriously!
 It has to do with willpower and our brains’ cells that operate that particular mental function.

 The human brain is divided into sections—each handling different aspects of brain function.
 The pre-frontal cortex (the part located at the front behind your forehead) is assigned the tasks of:

 That part of your brain cannot handle all of those things at the same time.
 It cannot stay focused while at the same time exerting a great deal of willpower.
 It requires huge amounts of focus and willpower to change a learned behavior overnight, which is what a New Year’s resolution demands.

 Bad habits are hard to break and impossible to break if we try to break them all at once.
 The focus and willpower required are just too much for the human brain.
 It simply cannot deliver.

 The human pre-frontal cortex is like a muscle.
 It has to be trained.
 If you joined a local gym, you would never dream of starting out lifting a 300-pound barbell on your first session.
 You’d start with a 2-pound weight for a 2-minute session, working up slowly to heavier weights and longer periods of endurance.